robertlemmen/raku-cucumis-sextus/README.md

 * Harness improvements to allow parallel execution
 * TAP integration
 * Different types of reporting
-* Neater printing of featrues/scenarios/steps as they are being executed
+* Neater printing of features/scenarios/steps as they are being executed

+There is also a [ToDo List](TODO.md), and there are a lot of `XXX` fixmes in the code.

 ## Usage